alcb1310/kilo-go/README.md

 After it is built you run the program and then you can debug it with a debuger

+## Configuration

+Configuration instructions can be found in the [Configuration](https://github.com/alcb1310/kilo-go/blob/main/docs/config.md) section.

 ## License

 This project is distributed under the [GNU GPL V3 license](https://github.com/alcb1310/kilo-go/blob/main/LICENSE).